 Corporate Tax – for SMEs

 Personal Income Tax is something most Malaysians are familiar with, if you’ve made it this far in the article, then you’ve read all about it.
 However, if you are an SME looking to answer questions on how to file taxes for a corporation, chill.
-Welcome to the one-stop-shop!
+Welcome to the one-stop shop!

 What is Corporate Tax?

-In general, corporations are taxed on all income that is derived from Malaysia by virtue of the Income Tax Act.
+In general, corporations and/or businesses are taxed on all income that is derived from Malaysia by virtue of the Income Tax Act.
 Like the personal income tax, the tax status of a company may be divided into two categories: resident company and non-resident company.

 A company will be considered as a tax resident in Malaysia if the management and control of the company are exercised in Malaysia.
 It is important to determine the tax status of a company as there are differences in the income tax rate chargeable to the companies.
-The tax rates may vary based on the annual Malaysia Budget proposals, the finance bills to be passed by the parliament, or the incentives announced by the government of Malaysia.
+Business income tax rates may vary based on the annual Malaysia Budget proposals, the finance bills to be passed by the parliament, or the incentives announced by the government of Malaysia.

 The following table shows the tax rates effective for Year of Assessment 2020:

 |Resident or Non-Resident Company||Any Amount||

 > With paid-up capital of RM2.5 million or less, and gross business income of RM50 million or less

 > That does not directly or indirectly control another company with more than RM2.5 million paid-up capital